A Survey on Adversarial Contention Resolution: Introduction

 \subsubsection{Algorithm Design.}

-There is some common terminology used in the literature to characterize contention resolution algorithms, which we summarize below.
+There is some common terminology used in the literature to characterize different classes of contention-resolution algorithms.
+An obvious division is with respect to deterministic versus randomized algorithms, where the former is characterized by the absence of random bits being used in the execution.

-\begin{itemize}[leftmargin=18pt] \item{\it Deterministic versus Randomized.} If the algorithm requires no random bits, then it is deterministic.
 Deterministic solutions are appealing from a practical standpoint in that their guarantees hold even when the number of \things and/or packets is small, admitting no error probability.
-In trade, they tend to provide sub-optimal asymptotic results in many settings, compared to randomized solutions.
+In trade, they tend to provide sub-optimal asymptotic results in many settings, compared to randomized solutions, as we shall see.

-\item{\it Adaptive versus Non-Adaptive.} An \defn{adaptive} algorithm knows the full history of channel feedback and can use this information to inform future actions.
-Each packet contains the unique ID of the sender.
-Additionally, a packet may contain extra bits---referred to as \defn{control bits}---that other \things may read upon receiving the packet~\cite{hradovich2020contention}.
-Additionally---abusing language slightly---a packet may send messages consisting only of control bits in order to facilitate coordination (see~\cite{chlebus:adversarial}).